edlvj/iq/ruby.md

 end
 ```

+### How to create a Sigleton in Ruby?
+???

 ### Explain what singleton methods in Ruby?
-singleton methods in ruby are to add beviahore to one object to class
+Singleton methods in ruby are to add beviahore to one object to class

 ### What differents in load and require?
 The load method simply reads and parses another files into your code every time a script is executed.